kepleruhr/Sdcam/image/README.md

 By using this image you:
 1) prepare your 16 GB SD-card and boot the Raspi with it,
 2) either operate headless - Raspi is awaiting the standard-WLAN (see docu), or operate with keyboard/HDMI monitor attached,
-3) enter your SSID/password (WLAN), and finaly
+3) enter your SSID/password (WLAN),
-4) have to adjust your parameter/info to the .cfg files,
+4) adjust your parameter/info to the .cfg files (Partner station parameters as delivered by the organizers),
 5) reboot and let the Raspi do the rest.